gardener/etcd-druid/docs/proposals/06-immutable-etcd-backups.md

   - **Mitigation:** The processes are automated within the controller, requiring minimal operator intervention.
 Clear documentation and tooling support will help manage complexity.

 - **Failed Snapshot Before Hibernation:**
-  - **Risk:** Failure to take a full snapshot before hibernation could delay the hibernation process.
+  - **Risk:** Failure to take a full snapshot before hibernation could delay the hibernation process and potentially compromise data integrity.
-  - **Mitigation:** Implement robust error handling and retries.
-Notify operators of failures to take corrective action.
+    - **Mitigation:** Implement robust error handling and retry mechanisms to ensure snapshots are taken successfully before hibernation.
+Notify operators of any failures by updating the `etcd.status.lastErrors` and `etcd.status.lastOperation` fields.
+Additionally, operators can leverage the metrics provided by `ExtendEtcdSnapshotImmutabilityTask`, which follows the [operator task framework](https://github.com/gardener/etcd-druid/blob/master/docs/proposals/05-etcd-operator-tasks.md#metrics), to trigger alerts.
+This ensures timely intervention and resolution of issues, maintaining the integrity and availability of the etcd cluster state.

 ## Alternatives